Red Eléctrica de España: Nationalisation of Bolivian assets

 Reactions include one from the European Commission, which said that it was "concerned by the Bolivian government's decision.
 Actions like this one necessarily send a negative signal to international investors over the business and investment climate in Bolivia.
 We trust the Bolivian authorities will fully uphold their investment agreements with Spain and ensure prompt and adequate compensation for this expropriation."

 Spanish Finance Minister Luis de Guindos added that "the Spanish government does not like these sorts of decisions as we believe it's fundamental to maintain legal security when investing in countries like Bolivia."
 REE shares also fell 3.6% in early trading, though they recovered slightly later in the trading session.
 Though parallels were made in the media with Argentina's nationalisation of YPF from Spain's Repsol, sources in the Bolivian government were reported to have told Repsol chairman Antonio Brufau that their investment on a new gas plant of about 100 million euros was safe.

 An anonymous Spanish diplomat said that the reaction was much more muted than with Argentina as "the diplomatic channels are open here, and it's all a matter of discussing a fair price, while in Argentina they didn't even want to meet with us."
 The vice president of the Spanish business confederation CEOE, Arturo Fernandez, said that "Spain seems to be the film bad guy as other foreign investors aren't going through a similar situation in the region.
 [The Spanish government] needs to take serious measures, as these moves could be contagious and spread to other countries." de Guindos also said this was less damaging than YPF's re-nationalisation as the investment was less and that the moves in both countries "have medium-term implications in terms of these countries' economic development and for the security of investments, which are vital."

 For its part, Bolivian Vice President Álvaro García Linera said, on a visit to the U.K., that "we're just fulfilling the promise we made when we were elected, to recover all these areas that were in the hands of the state before these privatisations.
 Foreign investment can come to different areas.
 All we're expecting is that they comply with the rules of the country."

+April 2025 outage

+On 28 April 2025 it suffered a massive outage which affected the whole of the Iberian Peninsula.
+A cyberattack was ruled out.